piotrszymaniec/Looty-ref/README.md

   Other:
  - [ ] experiment with icons for every row/ or for row with Jewels
- - [ ] I have discovered [Semantic UI](https://github.com/Semantic-Org/Semantic-UI) and its counterpart in React - I'm in Love <3 (was thinking, how the heck will I style this redesign thing ...) ... hmm is it worth using in here?
+ - [ ] I have discovered [Semantic UI](https://github.com/Semantic-Org/Semantic-UI) and its counterpart in React - I'm in Love <3 (was thinking, how the heck will I style this redesign thing ...) ... hmm is it worth using in here
+ - [ ] parse not parsed properties, for jewels like Range, and put them in collapsed part of pannel by default

  ### UX part
  - Think about making look'n feel of looty API to be straight familiar to old PoE gamer.
 What it means that UI has to have known elements of usability of popular PoE tools: PoB, pathofexile.com/trade/, poe.trade, PoETradeMacro.
 Then its less of inventing the wheel.